 - He spoke with genuine emotion.

-- He paused frequently (even if the pauses had to be extended somewhat to allow for translation into English for viewers).
+- The General paused frequently (even if the pauses were extended somewhat to allow for translation into English for viewers).

-- He maintained constant eye contact with his troops.
+- He maintained eye contact with his troops.

 - The speech was entirely about the men.
 In fact, the General referred to himself only once — to say how proud he was to have served with his soldiers.